nanopool/nanominer/README.md

 1. [Launching from command line](#launching-from-command-line)
 1. [Examples of Configuration Files](#examples-of-configuration-files)

-**nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, Etchash, KawPow, Octopus, Ubqhash, Cuckaroo30, RandomX and Verushash algorithms.
-The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ravencoin, Ethereum Classic, Conflux, QuarkChain, Ubiq, Monero, Cortex, VerusCoin and many others.
+**nanominer** is a program product developed by nanopool to create structural cryptocurrency units on the framework of the Ethash, Etchash, KawPow, Octopus, Ubqhash, Cuckaroo30, RandomX, Verushash and Autolykos algorithms.
+The present version of **nanominer** was made to work with every cryptocurrency based on these algorithms, including Ethereum, Ravencoin, Ethereum Classic, Conflux, QuarkChain, Ubiq, Monero, Cortex, VerusCoin, Ergo and many others.
 This version of **nanominer** runs on Windows or Linux with AMD or Nvidia graphics cards (with the exception of RandomX and Verushash algorithms which are supported only on CPU).
 Cuckaroo30 algorithm is only supported on AMD Radeon RX 570 16 GB GPU.
 Octopus algorithm is only supported on Nvidia GPUs for now.

 In order to work with Nvidia GPUs **nanominer** needs Nvidia driver **410.48 and newer on Linux** or **411.31 and newer on Windows**.
 **nanominer cuda11** version needs Nvidia driver **455.23 and newer on Linux** or **456.38 and newer on Windows**.